healygi/PP4/README.md

         - AS A *User* I WANT *to be able to see the number of likes and comments on each post on the homepage* SO THAT *I can see how many likes and comments there are*
         - GIVEN *That a user is on the sites homepage* WHEN *the user looks at the blog excerpt* THEN *The user will be able to see the number of likes and comments on each post*

- ## Example of running atomic test:
+ ## Example of running Atomic Test:

  - User Story: